-You have the option of a 10 minute trigger point therapy with Jeremy & Austin or schedule a 30 minute or a 1 hour massage with Michelle.
+You have the option of a 10 minute trigger point therapy with Austin, Charley, or Ashlyn or schedule a 30 minute, 1 hour, or 1.5 hour with Michelle or Canaan.

 The Benefits of Massage